guochengqian/PU-GCN/README.md

    Note this repository is based on Tensorflow (1.13.1) and the TF operators from PointNet++.
 You can check the `env_install.sh` for details how to install the environment.
 In the second step, for compiling TF operators, please check `compile.sh` in `tf_ops` folder, one may have to manually change the path!!

-3. Download PU1K dataset from [Google Drive](https://drive.google.com/drive/folders/1k1AR_oklkupP8Ssw6gOrIve0CmXJaSH3?usp=sharing)
+3. Download PU1K dataset from [Google Drive](https://drive.google.com/file/d/1oTAx34YNbL6GDwHYL2qqvjmYtTVWcELg/view?usp=sharing)
     Link the data to `./data`:

     ```bash
     mkdir data
     ln -s /path/to/PU1K ./data/
     ```
+4. Optional.
+The original meshes of PU1K dataset is avaialble in [Goolge Drive](https://drive.google.com/file/d/1tnMjJUeh1e27mCRSNmICwGCQDl20mFae/view?usp=sharing)

 ### Train